 Many infants outgrow eczema by 4 years old.

 A number of over-the-counter (OTC) skin creams can make eczema less itchy.
 Corticosteroid creams, which use a mild steroid to speed healing, can also help.
 Though these are available over-the-counter, it is safer to talk to a doctor before using them on a baby.

 Milia are small, firm, white bumps on the skin.
-They are very common, affecting nearly half of newborns.
-They may be present at birth, or they may develop shortly after.
+They are very common, affecting

 Milia are harmless and will disappear without treatment.
 They form when skin flakes or keratin get trapped under the skin.